vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

     WHERE TABLE_NAME = 'BONUS';
     </copy>
     ````
-## Step 3: Loading Data.
+## Step 3: Partial In-Memory Data.

-In order to conserve the In-Memory pool in SGA, we need not load all the data.
+13. In order to conserve the In-Memory pool in SGA, we need not load all the data.
 In case of a Big partitioned table, we can load only the partition that is relevant.
 Also, each partition can be compress to a different level and have different priority for loading.
 Below is a example.

 ````